NIAEFEUP/nijobs-be/documentation/docs/applications/create.md

 ## Details

 This endpoint is used to create company applications.
-In order of a Company to use its account, the application must be accepted by an Admin and then the Company should finish its registration.
+In order of a Company to use its account, the company must verify its application by clicking in a link sent by email after the creation of the application and then the Company should finish its registration.

 **URL** : `/apply/company`